Ahh, the joys of giving your dog a bath.

 The product contains various natural based ingredients such as almond, coconut and macadamia oils, as well as honey, dandelion, and cucumber.

 Sensitivity — Aroma Paws Coconut Hawaiian Papaya shampoo is tailored to dogs with sensitive skin and scores especially high in this category.

-It include a number of ingredients that soothe, moisturize and protect your dog’s skin including: oatmeal, aloe vera, glycerin and tea leaf extract.
+It includes a number of ingredients that soothe, moisturize and protect your dog’s skin including oatmeal, aloe vera, glycerin, and tea leaf extract.

 At USD 13.99 for a 13.5oz bottle (USD 1.04oz), we find it to provide excellent value for money when its quality ingredients are taken into account.